A workshop at ALIFE 2026 · Waterloo, Canada

 A call from life as it could be to life as it is becoming.
 From the closed simulation — the petri dish — to the open environment.
 Artificial life has left the lab, and the question is no longer what it might do, but what to do with what it is already doing.

 ALIFE 2026 in Waterloo gathers the community around the theme Living and Lifelike Complex Adaptive Systems.
 This workshop sits at the field end of that question — concerned with the open-world behaviour of artificial life: embodied agents in real environments, generative ecologies that share space with other species, LLM-driven agents loose on the internet, biohybrids in soil and water, and the strange new science that emerges when an ALife system has neighbours.
+One concrete example is Spore in the Wild — a case study of sovereign, LLM-driven agents undergoing open-ended evolution on a TEE-secured blockchain, out in the open rather than in a closed simulation.

 We invite contributions that are speculative, unfinished, weird, or empirically grounded.
 We especially welcome work that did not survive the lab.